Easy Air Fryer Steak Fries Recipe from Scratch

 Air fryers need to be preheated, so go ahead and get that started.
 And don’t forget to spray the air fryer basket with spray oil or a pump of olive oil.

 Grab a large bowl and toss the sliced potatoes with oil or spray the bowl full.
-Then once all the pieces are coated, sprinkle the fries with the seasonings.
-Add a little parmesan cheese to make extra crispy and cheesy fries!
-Toss it all together to combine and coat each wedge.
+Then, once all the pieces are coated, sprinkle the fries with the seasonings.
+Add a little Parmesan cheese to make extra-crispy, cheesy fries!
+Toss all the ingredients together to combine and coat each wedge.

 Everyone out of the pool—or air fryer.
 Remove the fries carefully from the air fryer.
 Then you can give one a taste and add an additional sprinkle with parmesan cheese and garnish with freshly chopped parsley if desired.

-Okay, taste one more time—just to be sure 😉 and add more kosher salt and fresh pepper if they need it, a little more grated parm and a sprinkle of fresh chopped parsley for color.
+Okay, taste one more time—just to be sure — and add more kosher salt and fresh pepper if needed, a little more grated Parmesan, and a sprinkle of fresh chopped parsley for color.

 Now let everyone else enjoy these crispy on the outside and soft on the inside golden crispy air fryer steak wedges.
-Serve immediately for the best French fry flavor and crisp texture.
+Serve immediately for the best flavor and crisp texture of French fries.

-Since you are making these easy air fryer steak fries from scratch, make them your own!
-Change up the seasonings, oils and more!
+Since you’re making these easy air fryer steak fries from scratch, feel free to make them your own!
+Change up the seasonings, oils, and more!
 Hint: Trader Joe’s has so many great seasoning blends.
 Try using different seasoning blends like these:

 - Taco Seasoning